sinastiller/vegan-travel-food-blog/README.md

 ![Food Page](images-readme/foodposts.jpg)

 The Food Page is a regularly updated page containing all the food posts on this website.
-* The main heading of Food Posts on the top of the page.
+* The main heading of Food Posts is on the top of the page.
 * Below the main heading is the article located with a sub-heading, the same image as on the homepage, the date, when the article was created, the contents of the blog post with selected imagery for each blog post and a quick summary at the end.

 ### The About Us Page

 ![About Us Page](images-readme/aboutus.jpg)

-The About Us page gives the user the information about the creators of the website.
+The About Us page gives the user information about the creators of the website.
 * The main heading "Who we are".
 * A headshot of both women.
 * A short paragraph about each individual to give the user some idea of who they are, what they are doing and why.

 ### [Accessibility](#accessibility)

-* For better accessibility i I added alt-labels to all my images for vision impaired users.
+* For better accessibility  I added alt-labels to all my images for vision-impaired users.
-* To achieve the required colour contras,t I used the tool [Colour Contrast Checker](https://colourcontrast.cc/).
+* To achieve the required colour contrast, I used the tool [Colour Contrast Checker](https://colourcontrast.cc/).

 ## [Technologies Used](#technologies-used)